 Legal Summaries for all 50 states are available free on our site and mobile app.

 Why Are Politicians Calling for Magazine Capacity Limitations?

-You should also be aware that there was some successful legislation passed that has since expired.
-In 1994 President Clinton signed the Federal Assault Weapons Ban of 1994.
-The law, which went away after a failure to renew it in 2004, had a clause to prohibit the manufacturer and/or transfer of “ammunition feeding devices” with a capacity of more than 10 rounds.
+As far as magazine limit restrictions specifically, In 1994 President Clinton signed the Federal Assault Weapons Ban of 1994.
+The federal law went away after a failure to renew it in 2004.
+The legislation had a clause that prohibited the manufacturer and/or transfer of “ammunition feeding devices” with a capacity of over 10 rounds.